satyagraha/gfm_viewer/README.md

 [context menu](http://en.wikipedia.org/wiki/Context_menu) entry is provided which when activated will automatically open the view and display the formatted markdown content.

+* When one or more directories and/or markdown files are selected in any tree navigation view, then a _Generate Markdown Preview_ context menu entry is presented which when activated will regenerate all associated markdown preview files (via background jobs recursively traversing the directory trees): this is effectively a batch mode update facility.

 * The GFM plugin view provides on its toolbar the following icons which may be clicked:
 	* ![nav_backward.gif](plugin/icons/nav_backward.gif) - navigate backwards in the browsing history
 	* ![nav_forward.gif](plugin/icons/nav_forward.gif) - navigate forwards in the browsing history